sowdust/ffff/README.md

 Build a relationship graph of a target user Facebook friendships.

-Partially reconstruct hidden friend lists by using the "mutual friends" functionality.
+Partially reconstruct hidden friendlists by using the "mutual friends" functionality.
 Requires knowing at least another account having at least one mutual friend with the target.

 The auxiliary script fint.py can retrieve users who have interacted with a given target profile and can be used as an input to ffff.py

-[Here](https://techblog.mediaservice.net/2019/05/find-hidden-friends-and-community-for-any-facebook-user/?_thumbnail_id=479) is a detailed blog post about the tools and with a practical example.
+[Here](https://techblog.mediaservice.net/2019/05/find-hidden-friends-and-community-for-any-facebook-user/?_thumbnail_id=479) is a detailed blog post about the tools, including a practical example.

 ## Disclaimer